MykBamberg/Teensy3.5VectorDisplayController/README.md

   Connect the DAC0 and DAC1 pins of your Teensy to an oscilloscope.
 Step 6:
   Select the COM-port of your Teensy when starting the program.

+Note: You'll need to reference "System.IO.Ports" and "WindowsForms" in your project!